Total Views

 What is Eddyter?

-Eddyter is a plug-and-play AI-powered rich text editor built on Lexical — Meta's open-source editor framework.
-Unlike TipTap, Eddyter ships as a complete, working editor.
-Install it via npm, wrap one component in EditorProvider, pass your API key, and you have a fully functional editor — including toolbar, AI writing assistance, drag-and-drop content blocks, slash commands, advanced tables with cell merging, and 20+ font families — without writing a single line of UI code.
+You install it via npm, wrap one component in EditorProvider, pass your API key, and you have a fully functional editor.
+That includes the toolbar, AI writing assistance, drag-and-drop content blocks, slash commands, advanced tables with cell merging, and 20+ font families.
+No UI code required.

 With Eddyter, the install is one command: